-Students can find the answers to the exercise questions of Chapter 4 in NCERT Solutions Class 7 Civics Chapter 4 Growing up as Boys and Girls.
-These answers not only help in providing solutions to a particular question but also help students in understanding the topic in detail.
-The solutions are created by our subject experts following in-depth analysis on the syllabus and are as per the NCERT book.
+Students can find the answers to the exercise questions of Chapter 4 in NCERT Solutions Class 7 Civics Chapter 4 Growing Up as Boys and Girls.
+These answers not only help in providing solutions to particular questions but also help students in understanding the topic in detail.
+The NCERT Solutions are created by our subject experts following an in-depth analysis of the syllabus and are based on the NCERT book.
 Students aiming to score high marks in the exam must go through these solutions.

 Students can download the NCERT Solutions for Class 7 Civics PDF below.

-NCERT Solutions for Class 7 Civics (Social and Political Life – II) Chapter 4 Growing up as Boys and Girls:- Download PDF Here
+NCERT Solutions for Class 7 Civics (Social and Political Life – II) Chapter 4 Growing up as Boys and Girls

 NCERT Solutions for Class 7 Civics Chapter 4 – Growing up as Boys and Girls

-The solutions for chapter 4, Growing up as Boys and Girls are given below.
-Students should also check NCERT Solutions for Class 7 for other subjects.
+The solutions for Chapter 4, Growing up as Boys and Girls are given below.
+Students can also check NCERT Solutions for Class 7 for other subjects.

 (a) All societies do not think similarly about the roles that boys and girls play

 (b) Our society does not make a distinction between boys and girls when they are growing up

 (c) Women who stay at home do not work

 (d) The work that women do is less valued than that of men